Power and Control Circuit Diagram of Electrical Contactor’s Interlocking

-To interconnect the motor circuit in such a way, in which the second motor will not start until the first one run likewise the third one motor will not run unless the second one run and so on.
-This kind of motor circuit connection is called interlocking.
+To interconnect the motor circuit in such a way that the second motor will not start until the first one runs, and likewise, the third motor will not run unless the second one runs, and so on (same like sequential operation of motors).
+This type of motor circuit connection is called interlocking.

-A simple electrical interlocking control diagram is shown below.
+A simple electrical interlocking control circuit diagram is shown below.

 Working of Electrical Interlocking

-When we push the ON-1 button to energies the M1 Contactor (or starts M1 Motor), then circuit complete through Fuse, Overload relay’s trip link, OFF Push -1 and ON Push 1.
-And motor M1 Starts to run.
+- When we push the ON-1 button to energize the M1 Contactor (or start the M1 Motor), the circuit completes through the Fuse, the Overload relay’s trip link, OFF Push -1, and ON Push 1.
+Motor M1 then starts to run.

-As Contactor M1 energies, it’s all normally Close (NC) links open and the other normally open (NO) links used in the circuit close.
+- As Contactor M1 energizes, all its normally closed (NC) contacts open, while the normally open (NO) contacts close.

-When m1 energies, the normally open (NO) link will be closed immediately, which is in parallel with ON-Push 1.
-This is called Holding link i.e. it holds the motor in start condition.
-Now, Motor will still run even we leave (disconnect to stop) the ON-Push 1.
+- When M1 energizes, the normally open (NO) contact immediately closes, which is in parallel with ON-Push 1.
+This is called the Holding circuit, as it keeps the motor in the starting condition.
+Now, the motor will continue to run even if we release (disconnect) ON-Push 1.

-A normally open (NO) link is also used in line 2.
-When M1 energizes, this link (NO M1 in line 2) will be also closed, therefore, M1 Motor will start to run, this way, supply also will reach to ON Push 2.
-Now, if we press ON-Push 2, then second motor M2 will be also started to run, in addition, the normally open (NO) links of the connected contactor M2 in the circuit would be also closed immediately.
-And Holding would be occurred through M2 link which is in parallel with ON-Push 2.
-This way, Motor 2 will start to run.
+- A normally open (NO) contact is also used in line 2.
+When M1 energizes, this link (NO M1 in line 2) also closes, causing M1 Motor to start running.
+Consequently, the supply also reaches ON-Push 2.
+If we press ON-Push 2, the second motor, M2, will start to run.
+Additionally, the normally open (NO) contacts of the connected contactor M2 in the circuit will also close immediately.
+Holding will occur through the M2 link, which is in parallel with ON-Push 2.
+Consequently, Motor 2 will start running.

-Note that Motor 2 will not start to run until Motor 1 runs, i.e. unless Motor 1 link M1 close.
-Likewise, Motor 3 will not start until motor 2 runs, i.e. motor 3 will start (by pressing the On-Push of Motor 3 =M3) to run after start the motor 2.
+- It’s important to note that Motor 2 will not start running until Motor 1 runs, meaning that Motor 1’s link M1 must close.
+Similarly, Motor 3 will not start until Motor 2 runs.
+In other words, Motor 3 will start running (by pressing the ON-Push for Motor 3, denoted as M3) after Motor 2 has started.

 Modification in the Electrical Interlocking Control Circuit

-In short, we may change the motors operation and control by doing some modification in the above simple electrical interlocking control circuit diagram.
-For example, if we need that Motor 1 should stop when Motor 3 starts to run, then we may use a Normally Close (NC) link of M3 in line 1.
-This way, when Contactor M3 energizes, and motor 3 starts to run, then the normally close (NC) link of Motor 1 connected in line 1 will open immediately (after energizing the M3 Contactor) which cause to de-energize the M1 contactor, hence, Motor M1 will stop.
+We can modify the operation and control of the motors in the above simple electrical interlocking control circuit diagram.
+For instance, if we want Motor-1 to stop when Motor-3 starts running, we can use a Normally Closed (NC) link of K3 in line 1.
+When Contactor K3 energizes and Motor-3 starts running, the Normally Closed (NC) link of Motor-1 connected in line 1 will immediately open (after K3 Contactor energizes).
+This action de-energizes the K1 contactor, causing Motor-1 to stop.